cferdinandi/adventure/content/gm.md

 - **Armor of the Leatherback Turtle.** Automatically heals one moderate injury at the end of any combat encounter.
 - **Merrow Trident.** Seems to magically find its mark.
 User gets advantage on all attack rolls.
 - **Random Trinkets.** A leather bag filled with smooth pebbles.
 A jar of black sand.
 A buoy with a bite taken out of it.

+<p class="margin-bottom-small"><strong>Area Effects</strong></p>

+- The smell of rotting fish wafts into the room, and lasts for one minute.
+- A nearby body of water bubbles as if boiling, then stops.
+- A group of shellfish begin singing in unison.
+- Two toads hop around the corner, engaged in a ritual battle.
 {{</callout>}}